-Applicants may submit one application for funding under this Solicitation for Proposals (SFP) for up to \$150,000 in total funding.
+Applicants may submit one application for funding under this SFP.
 The total funding is contingent upon federal funding being awarded to California and EDD Director approval.
-It is the intent of this SFP to fund a Complaint System Awareness and Referral Program project that can leverage other resources to maximize the impact of the project, earn maximum return on investment, and foster project sustainability.
+One grant of up to \$100,000 in total funding will be awarded.
+It is the intent of this SFP to fund an outreach radio media project that can leverage other resources (web, online, and other social media) to maximize the impact of the project, earn the maximum return on investment, and foster project sustainability.
 Each application must follow the proposal instructions, which contain further detail and criteria.

-I. ALLOWABE USES OF FUNDS
+I. ALLOWABLE USES OF FUNDS

-The use of funds awarded in this SFP is governed by Wagner-Peyser 10 Percent Governor's Discretionary fund guidelines, state Directives, federal guidance, and Title 2 CFR, Part 200 (Uniform Guidance).
+The use of funds awarded in this SFP is governed by Wagner-Peyser 10 Percent Governor's Discretionary fund guidelines, state and federal directives, and Title 2 CFR Parts 200 and 2900.
 Funds awarded under this SFP cannot be used to purchase real property or to construct buildings.